Nino-cunei/lorentz2022/5-friday/plenary.md

 (try Susan Schreibman and Costas Papadopoulos, Maastricht University.
 Also see Remaking Material Culture on [dariah-teach](https://teach.dariah.eu/course/view.php?id=55).)

-Kaj: Provenience versus provenance.
+Kai: Provenience versus provenance.

 Rients: Tablet as a **Databomb** (Datatreasure), with information contained with in, inscribed upon and formed around

-Dirk: tablet at **lens**, like a gravity lens in astronomy: one galaxy bends the light and acts as a lens to see further galaxies sharper.
+Dirk: tablet as **lens**, like a gravity lens in astronomy: one galaxy bends the light and acts as a lens to see further galaxies sharper.
 Also: new techniques see _through_ the clay.
 And more metaphorically, through the clay we see the context of the tablets.

 Caroline:

-**~ Tablet as data container on the ancient and natural environment ~**
+**~ Tablet as data container on the ancient human and natural environment ~**